The Common Continual Improvement Opportunities Identified Through Experience Data

 This Factors data opens up many avenues to consider for IT support improvement (if this is what matters most to your end-users).

-If you'd like to learn more about using experience data to drive continual improvement, please check out our upcoming webinar from industry authority Roy Atkinson: Creating the Business Case for EX-driven Improvement taking place on 27 April.
+If you'd like to learn more about using experience data to drive continual improvement, please check out this on-demand webinar from industry authority Roy Atkinson: Creating the Business Case for EX-driven Improvement.

 You may also find our previous content on the topic of Continual Improvement useful: